 Bring the view to you.

 Image Courtesy of Laucala Island, Fiji.

 A little dose of nature helps us all recharge and research finds interacting with nature may alleviate depression.
-Natural environments help us feel replenished, and living in greener, urban environments boosts mental health for the long-term.
+Natural environments help us feel replenished, and living in greener, urban environments boost mental health for the long-term.
 So if you lack the view of the Overwater Villa at Laucala Island (and we suspect that most of us do!) then bring the view indoors.
 Use natural materials like rough stone, pebbles or Bamboo flooring, and if you can’t quite stretch to a wooden hand-carved Fijian bathtub, then opt for a wooden basin or a Shaws Aysgill basin sat upon a driftwood vanity unit.
 Use large structural plants like palms in pots to add greenery and create an exotic feel.

 Soundtrack your holiday.

 The cheapest and easiest way to recreate your holiday bathroom feel is to create a playlist.
 If you listen to music you enjoy, it decreases levels of the hormone cortisol in your body, counteracting the effects of chronic stress.
-So why not create a soundtrack to your holiday and listen to it while you’re there?
+So why not create a soundtrack for your holiday and listen to it while you’re there?
 When you return, simply pop on your playlist, relax into a warm bath, close your eyes and be transported right back to your holiday.

-Have you created a holiday inspired bathroom with a Shaws sink?
+Have you created a holiday-inspired bathroom with a Shaws sink?
 Or are you planning to?
 We’d love to hear from you!
 Drop us a line, or share your creation with us on social.